chaconlab/IMOD/TUTORIAL.md

 EE   -1  5 3.8 6
 XX   -1  1 3.8 6
 </pre>
-<p>Each line represents an inverse exponential function.
+Each line represents an inverse exponential function.
 The first column specifies the SS.
 For example, "HH" indicates that both atoms should belong to residues with a-helix SS.
 By default, SS identifiers are: "H" helix, "E" strand, and "C" coil; and any pair of them is allowed.
 The second column specifies the topology.
 Here topology represents the sequential distance between two residues; for example, if our protein sequence were ...A<span style="text-decoration: underline;">G</span>KT<span style="text-decoration: underline;">L</span>V..., the topology between underlined residues would be 3.
-The remaining columns define the inverse exponential functional parameters: k, x0 and p, (see the table above).</p>
+The remaining columns define the inverse exponential functional parameters: k, x0 and p, (see the table above).
-<p>The wildcards for SS and topology are "XX" and "-1", respectively.</p>
+The wildcards for SS and topology are "XX" and "-1", respectively.
 By default, the SS is computed internally, but any user-defined SS can be provided using the --ss option:
 ```
 >imode 1ab3.pdb -P 2 --func funcTSS.txt --ss 1ab3.ss -o imodeTSSE